paquettm/paquettm/Internship_logging.md

 # Reflection log

 The purpose of a reflection log is to support your career and personal development.
-In the reflection log, you must write:
+In the reflection log, you should write
-1) What you did, how you did it, why you did it, what worked, what did not work, what knowledge were you using, and what did you learn?
+1. What you did,
+2. how you did it,
+3. why you did it,
+4. who with,
+5. when,
+6. what worked,
+7. what did not work,
+8. what knowledge were you using,
+9. what knowledge is missing, and
+10. what you learned.

-Hopefully, those events and this reflection will provide an indication of wanted future development.
-This is the desired outcome.
+Hopefully, those events and this reflection will provide insight and indications of required/desirable future development (the desired outcome).

 ## Deadline